allegroai/clearml-docs/docs/fundamentals/artifacts.md

 - Python objects (pickled)

 ## Models
-Models are a special kind of artifact and, unlike regular artifacts that are accessed with the creating Task's ID, Models are entities with their own unique ID, this makes Models a standalone entry that can be used as an artifactory interface.
+Models are a special kind of artifact and, unlike regular artifacts, which can only be accessed with the creating Task's ID, Models are entities with their own unique ID that can be accessed directly or via the creating task.

+This property makes Models a standalone entry that can be used as an artifactory interface.

-### Logging Models (weights file)
+### Automatic Model Logging

-When models are saved (for instance, by calling the `torch.save()` method), ClearML automatically logs the models and all snapshot paths.
+When models are saved using certain frameworks (for instance, by calling the `torch.save()` method), ClearML automatically logs the models and all snapshot paths.

 ![image](../img/fundamentals_artifacts_logging_models.png)